ganeshkcs/EVA4B2/S5/Step5/Readme.md

 Results:

-Parameters: 7,448
+Parameters: 9,668

-Best Train Accuracy: 98.92
+Best Train Accuracy: 99.12

-Best Test Accuracy: 99.43(15th Epoch)
+Best Test Accuracy: 99.49(12th Epoch)

 Analysis:

-The model gets test accuracy of 99.37, 99.4 and 99.43 in the last three epochs.
-The test accuracy seems to be consistent.
+The model gets test accuracy of more than 99.4.The test accuracy seems to be consistent.